by Jack Newman, MD, FRCPC

 Gentian violet (1% solution in water) is an excellent treatment for Candida albicans.
-Candida albicans is a fungus which may cause an infection of skin and/or mucous membranes (inside of mouth, for example) in both children and adults.
+Candida albicans is a fungus which may cause an infection of skin and/or mucous membranes (inside of the mouth, for example) in both children and adults.
 In small children, this yeast may cause white patches in the mouth (thrush), or diaper rash.
 When the nursing mother has a Candidal infection of the nipple, she may experience severe nipple pain, as well as deep breast pain.

-Nipple pain caused by Candida albicans
+Nipple Pain Caused By Candida albicans

 The pain caused by a Candidal infection is generally different from the pain caused by poor positioning and/or ineffective suckling.
 The pain caused by a Candidal infection:

-- is often burning in nature, rather than the sharp, stabbing or pinching pain associated with other causes.
+- is often burning in nature, rather than the sharp, stabbing, or pinching pain associated with other causes.
 Burning pain may be due to other causes, however, and pain due to a Candidal infection does not necessarily burn.

 - frequently lasts throughout the feeding, and occasionally continues after the feeding has ended.
 This is in contrast to the pain due to other causes which usually hurts most as feeding begins, and gradually improves as the baby nurses.